muellersSAW/collective.edtf_behavior/README.rst

 A Plone behavior which provides a `EDTF <http://www.loc.gov/standards/datetime/edtf.html>`_  Date field and some indexes to search and sort on complex and historic dates.

-Note: the current implementation of the used library `python-edtf <https://pypi.org/project/edtf/>`_ , still uses an earlier draft of the standard: http://www.loc.gov/standards/datetime/pre-submission.html

 Features
 --------